rok-git/listKindleBooks/README.md

 `listKindleBooks ~/Library/Application\ Support/Kindle/Cache/KindleSyncMetadataCache.xml`

-If '-' is given as an input file name, the program read data from stdin.
+If '-' is given as an input file name, the program reads data from stdin.

 `listKindleBooks - < ~/Library/Application\ Support/Kindle/Cache/KindleSyncMetadataCache.xml`